NikeshNepali/Beer-Store-Site/README.md

 ├── index.html               # Main homepage

-├── styles.css               # CSS styling file
+├── css/               # CSS styling file

-├── assets/                  # Images and media used in the site
+├── image/                  # Images and media used in the site

 ## 🔗 References